telerik/blazor-docs/components/grid/events.md

 The `OnRowExpand` event fires as a response to the user expanding the [`DetailTemplate`]({%slug components/grid/features/hierarchy%}) of the Grid.

-The event handler receives a `GridRowToggleEventArgs` object which provides the model of the clicked row in the `Item` field that you can cast to your model type.
+The event handler receives a `GridRowExpandEventArgs` object which provides the model of the clicked row in the `Item` field that you can cast to your model type.